-We continue our exploration of the potential of Toolset, which enables non-coders to build advanced WordPress sites, in combination with any theme or pages builder.
+We continue our exploration of the potential of Toolset, which enables non-coders to build advanced WordPress sites, in combination with any theme or pages builder (WP Mayor readers can get an exclusive 20% discount when they purchase Toolset).

 In the previous article in this series, we took an epic journey through the Top 10 directory sites built with Toolset.
 That most typical type of use, the directory, gave us a sense of the variety of approaches you can take, influenced by the strengths of the theme you choose to use alongside Toolset.